Observing Clouds

 Clouds are constantly changing, so take some time to simply observe the sky and see how the clouds are moving and transforming.

-Identifying Cloud Types
+Identifying Types

 There are several types of clouds, and each has unique characteristics that make them easy to identify.
 Here are a few common types of clouds to look for: